Salva05/Memory/README.md

 # Memory
-A funny mini-game developed mainly in JavaScrip
+A funny mini-game developed mainly in JavaScript

 Try it in [Altervista](https://salvoits.altervista.org/memory/memory.htm)
 >[!NOTE]